Understanding Customer Search Intentions in Fashion eCommerce

 Not every customer is an expert in the language of fashion products--and your search system shouldn’t expect customers to be experts.

-And, for retailers, fashion taxonomy creates an unmanageable system for classifying product information.
+And, for retailers, complex eCommerce taxonomy creates an unmanageable system for classifying product information.

-At YesPlz, we have a solution that solves the problem of fashion taxonomy and answers the questions of what users really want: a visual Style Filter that allows customers to demonstrate the attributes they’re looking for on a model.
+At YesPlz, we have a solution that solves the problem of fashion taxonomy and answers the questions of what users really want: a visual Virtual Mannequin Filter that allows customers to demonstrate the attributes they’re looking for on a model.

-As a fashion retailer, it’s key to understand fashion taxonomy and how fashion taxonomies affect your customer search behavior.
+As a fashion retailer, it’s key to understand fashion taxonomy and they affect your customer search behavior.
 In this guide, we’ll outline different user search intentions, and how you can better meet those needs.

 We’ll go over: